 Eligible voters may cast an absentee ballot in person starting 46 days prior to Election Day.
-Absentee voting will begin on Friday, June 24 for the state primary election and on Friday, September 23 for the state general election.
+Absentee voting will begin on Friday, February 24 for Blaine Special Election and on Friday, September 22 for the November General Election.

 Absentee Voting by Mail (vote early by mail)

 Ways to Apply

 - Online (Not Available for municipal or school district elections)

 - Complete the 2023 Minnesota Absentee Ballot Application (return instructions below)

 - Request to have a paper application sent to you by mail by calling 763-324-1300

 - Email: email@example.com